Winner of the 2013 ABC-CLIO Greenwood Award for the Best Book in Library Literature

 Save up to 45% when purchased together!

 It’s the best of both worlds: this specially priced bundle includes a print copy for desk reference along with the e-book version.
 The e-book includes the complete text of the print edition in PDF format.
 You will be able to download the e-book immediately upon purchase; the print copy will be shipped to you.
 Note: print/e-book bundles may only be shipped to addresses within the United States; international orders cannot currently be processed online.
 The download link for this product can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account History.
-ALA eEditions downloads are designed for single users only.
+The text of this work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License (CC BY-NC-SA 3.0).

 Digital Download: PDF e-book format